Baba Ganouj

 Char the eggplant.
 Pierce each eggplant several times with a fork (so they don’t burst).
 Char them until completely blackened.
 You can do this on the grill, over an open flame on a gas stove, or under the broiler.
 Tongs are your friend.
 Let them cool and drain into a colander positioned over a bowl.

 Scoop out the flesh.
 Discard the charred skin and any large sections of seeds.
+Place the flesh in a medium mixing bowl and mash with a whisk.

 Previous